Apr 26, 2017

-Posted by Seb in categories: existential risks, robotics/AI
+Posted by Zoltan Istvan in categories: alien life, existential risks, robotics/AI, transhumanism

 Happy #Alien Day.
 Here’s my trilogy of alien stories for Vice.
 I’ll start by listing #2 first for those who only have time for one, but they do go in chronological order: 2) https://motherboard.vice.com/en_us/article/why-havent-we-met…ed-into-ai & 1) https://motherboard.vice.com/en_us/article/the-internet-will…wake-it-up & 3) (covered recently by the History Channel): https://motherboard.vice.com/en_us/article/the-language-of-a…cipherable #transhumanism

 While traveling in Western Samoa many years ago, I met a young Harvard University graduate student researching ants.
 He invited me on a hike into the jungles to assist with his search for the tiny insect.
 He told me his goal was to discover a new species of ant, in hopes it might be named after him one day.